mguymon/obfuscate/README.md

 ## Benchmarks

-Some benchmarks from my dev machine, with cpus clocking in at 2.53ghz:
+Some benchmarks from my dev machine, with cpu clocking in at 2.53ghz:

     Obfuscate.setup :salt => 'a very weak salt indead.'